-- (b) In the case of trusts: - (i) the settlor; - (ii) the trustee(s); - (iii) the protector, if any; - (iv) the beneficiary, or where the individuals benefiting from the legal arrangement or entity have yet to be determined, the class of persons in whose main interest the legal arrangement or entity is set up or operates; - (v) any other natural person exercising ultimate control over the trust by means of direct or indirect ownership or by other means; and - (c) in the case of legal entities such as foundations, and legal arrangements similar to trusts, the natural person(s) holding equivalent or similar positions to those referred to in paragraph (b); - "Client" for AML purposes means any person (legal or natural) who seeks to form a business relationship or to conduct a single one-off transaction with an obliged entity in or from the Republic of Cyprus. article 2 of the Law188(I)2007-2018.
-It should be noted that the term refers to the number of active clients, meaning those to which the firm has provided services to in the last two years. - "Client accounts" bank accounts that are in the name of the firm and are used for holding client money. - "Compliance Officer" means an appropriate senior executive with skills, knowledge and expertise in financial or other activities Prevention and Suppression of Money Laundering Activities Directive of the Members of ICPAC paragraph 1.02. - "Control of client bank accounts" represents cases where a member of the firm acts as Director or Signatory of a client in a way that allows control over bank accounts in the name of that client.
+(b) In the case of trusts:

+- (i) the settlor;

+- (ii) the trustee(s);

+- (iii) the protector, if any;

+- (iv) the beneficiary, or where the individuals benefiting from the legal arrangement or entity have yet to be determined, the class of persons in whose main interest the legal arrangement or entity is set up or operates;

+- (v) any other natural person exercising ultimate control over the trust by means of direct or indirect ownership or by other means; and

+(c) in the case of legal entities such as foundations, and legal arrangements similar to trusts, the natural person(s) holding equivalent or similar positions to those referred to in paragraph (b);

+"Client" for AML purposes means any person (legal or natural) who seeks to form a business relationship or to conduct a single one-off transaction with an obliged entity in or from the Republic of Cyprus. - article 2 of the Law188(I)2007-2018.
+It should be noted that the term refers to the number of active clients, meaning those to which the firm has provided services to in the last two years.

+"Client accounts" bank accounts that are in the name of the firm and are used for holding client money.

+"Compliance Officer" means an appropriate senior executive with skills, knowledge and expertise in financial or other activities - Prevention and Suppression of Money Laundering Activities - Directive of the Members of ICPAC paragraph 1.02.

+"Complex structure" means any corporate structure where at least three layers of legal persons and/or arrangements interject in the chain of ownership before the UBO.
+Complex structure may also include the use of multiple jurisdiction and various delivery channels.

+"Complex or unusually large transactions" includes any transaction that deviates or is inconsistent with the understanding of client's normal operational management or utilizes different than normal means of payment or appears to be with no apparent economic or lawful purpose.

+"Control of client bank accounts" represents cases where a member of the firm acts as Director or Signatory of a client in a way that allows control over bank accounts in the name of that client.